mdayaram/headerecho/README.md

 Headerecho
 ==========

-Simple web server that spits out the request headers onto the response body.
+Simple web server that spits out the raw request onto the response body.